Placeholder

 Cheryle Hague’s life has been so entwined with working in residential and community care in Bendigo that 35 years with the organisation have passed in a busy, happy blur.
 What is constant is the feeling of belonging.
 Of being part of a team that supports her and allows her to grow.

-The CHSP Team Leader, who is based at the Bendigo home care office, recalls enduring friendships formed over the years; the feeling of pride in being able to make a difference to the lives of older people, and their carers; and the certainty that she is in a role that matters.
+The Respite Intake Co-ordinator, who is based at the Bendigo home care office, recalls enduring friendships formed over the years; the feeling of pride in being able to make a difference to the lives of older people, and their carers; and the certainty that she is in a role that matters.

 She was raised in Murrayville, did her nurses training at hospitals in South Australia, and lived in Wodonga, Darwin and Adelaide before settling in Bendigo.
 She and her husband, Peter, have been married for 45 years and share four children and eight grandchildren scattered across Australia.